wu1233456/quick-notes/README.md

 + - `⌘W`: Close Quick Notes window

 ## Changelog

+### v1.0.8 (2025-01-07)
+- A new task list feature has been added.
+Entering "[]" allows you to create a task list.
+Historical notes will be rendered as checkboxes, and you can tick them to mark tasks as completed.
+- The image upload and preview functions have been added.
+- A new shortcut key "⌘K" (Windows: "Ctrl + K") for adding tags has been added.
+It enables you to quickly add tags, select tags with the up and down arrow keys, and confirm with the Enter key.
+- The experience of adding tags has been optimized, with support for tag searching and quick selection.

 ### v1.0.7 (2024-01-04)
 - Optimize global hotkey, support `⇧⌘Y` outside SiYuan